analyticascent/book-notes/zero-to-one.md

 ### 4. Ideology of Competition:

 * Ellison believed it was good to have an enemy that simply *appeared* threatening as an incentive
-* If you can't beat a rival, it may be better to merge with them altogether
+* If you can't beat a rival, it may be better to merge with them altogether, profit from distinction

 &nbsp;